-Public health can be viewed as a broad social movement.
-Dan E. Beauchamp, a noted public health philosopher, has written that "public health should be a way of doing justice, a way of asserting the value and priority of all human life."
-In an influential 1974 paper entitled, "Public Health as Social Justice," Beauchamp calls on public health to challenge the ideology that prevails in the United States, an ideology that he calls "market justice."
-Market justice, he writes, emphasizes individual responsibility, minimal obligation to the common good, and the "fundamental freedom to all individuals to be left alone."
-Under market justice, powerful forces of environment, heredity, and social structure prevent a fair distribution of the burdens and benefits of society.
+Indeed, the early history of U.S. public health was closely tied to social reform movements.
+In addition to sanitary science and public hygiene, 19th-century reformers campaigned for improved housing, trade unions, the abolition of child labor, maternal and child health, and temperance.
+Winslow thought of public health as a military-style campaign and wrote of "whole populations mobilized for the great war against prevent-able disease."^{3(p.27)} entitled "Public Health as Social Justice," Beauchamp calls on public health to challenge the ideology that prevails in the United States, an ideology that he calls "market justice."
+Market justice, he writes, emphasizes individual responsibility, minimal obligation to the common good, and the "fundamental freedom to all individuals to be left alone."^{4(p.4)} Under market justice, powerful forces of environment, heredity, and social structure prevent a fair distribution of the burdens and benefits of society.
 Social justice, on the other hand, suggests that minimal levels of income, basic housing, employment, education, and health care should be seen as fundamental rights.

-According to Beauchamp, "The historic dream of public health that preventable death and disability ought to be minimized is a dream of social justice."
-(P.6)
+According to Beauchamp, "The historic dream of public health that preventable death and disability ought to be minimized is a dream of social justice."^{4(p.6)}